kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

     // JobSet spec.
     JobSetSpec *batchv1.JobSetSpec `json:",inline"`

-    // For gang-scheduling using volcano or scheduler plugins, supported for all frameworks.
+    // Spec to create PodGroup for gang-scheduling using volcano or coscheduling.
-    GangScheduler *GangScheduler `json:"gangScheduler,omitempty"`
+    PodGroupSpec *PodGroupSpec `json:"podGroupSpec,omitempty"`
 }

 // One of the specs can be selected.